 Booking a hotel is one of the most stressful parts of planning a trip.
 There are many factors to consider including cost, amenities and location.
 It is even more challenging for wheelchair users who have to evaluate each hotel thoroughly to ensure it meets their unique needs.
 While it can be simple to find some of this information online, hotel descriptions lack crucial details.
-So don’t just book that hotel which claims to be wheelchair accessible.
-Instead, follow these steps for booking wheelchair accessible hotels.
+So don’t just book those hotel rooms which claim to be wheelchair or handicap accessible.
+Instead, follow these steps for successfully booking wheelchair accessible hotels.

 Step 1: Determine Your Needs